-ROSPEC is intended for use by non-specialists for the characterization of neutron fields that pose a health threat.
+ROSPEC-2 is intended for use by non-specialists for the characterization of neutron fields that pose a health threat.
 It will generate very accurate spectral and dosimetric data simply and routinely in minutes or hours, in contrast to previous methods that could take weeks or months of a specialist’s time.

-Data analysis is via a notebook computer, with on-line display of individual or all counter pulse height distributions, and an unfolding program for generation of neutron spectra.
+Data analysis is via a laptop computer, with on-line display of individual or all counter pulse height distributions, and an unfolding program for generation of neutron spectra.
 Kerma, maximum dose equivalent and ambient dose equivalent H*(10) and dose rate are calculated, and data storage is to hard disk.
 The rotating platform carries all detectors and electronics.
 Individual counters are removable for use in confined spaces (one 8 meter umbilical cable is supplied).

 - Generates spectral data simply and routinely in minutes/hours